VictorGoic0/RapidImageUpload/memory-bank/systemPatterns.md

 4. Update this documentation

 **Key Rule**: Never hardcode CORS origins in controllers or WebSocket config.
 Always use `CorsConfig.ALLOWED_ORIGINS`.

+## Authorization Patterns

+### Photo Ownership Verification
+- Delete operations use `photoRepository.findByIdAndUserId()` to verify ownership
+- PhotoNotFoundException thrown if photo not found or doesn't belong to user
+- Returns 404 (not found) for both cases to avoid information leakage
+- All delete API calls require authenticated userId as query parameter

 ## Authentication Patterns